sundios/Google-rank-tracker/README.md

 I will explain step by step how to implement this and leave it running on a daily basis.
 One thing to note, currently the script does not use proxies to check for the keyword rankings, so if you are looking to run big sets of keywords google will notice this and will start showing a captcha.

-Im planning on adding the use of proxies and a timeout between the queries so we can add big sets of Keywords.
+Im planning on adding the use of proxies, I added a timeout in between the queries so Google wont use the captcha.

 Prerequisite for this tutorial is Python 3 and terminal.